aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ### Afterlives

 Afterlives take many forms, but share one common property: A soul that has reached its afterlife cannot return to the mortal realm without significant limitations and consequence.
 Often, it is for a brief interval of time, often but a day (see ["Revenant"](08-spell-list.md#revenant)).
-In other case, one, or more often *many*, souls must be exchanged in order to keep it in the material realm (see ["Profane Resurrection"](08-spell-list.md#profane-resurrection)).
+In other cases, one, or more often *many*, souls must be exchanged in order to keep it in the material realm (see ["Profane Resurrection"](08-spell-list.md#profane-resurrection)).
 Some spells *bring the afterlife into the material realm* (see ["Undying realm"](08-spell-list.md#undying-realm)).
 Afterlives are often "spirit realms", but creative groups may have their own vision.
 Travel to an afterlife is much more often than not, a one way journey.

 The explanation given for the difficulties surrounding afterlives, is that the gods that govern death and the dead guard their realms and subjects jealously, and are loath to let them go.
 Others reason that the laws of creation allot only a fixed time to each mortal in the material realm, and extending that time is breaking, or at the very least bending, the laws of creation themselves.
 Others still, explain it with the finality of death: Death cannot be reversed, and turning it back is merely recreating an ephemeral simulacrum of those who once lived.